BirdFarmer/BinanceRepo/TradingAppSummary.md

 - **Real-time Processing** - Low-latency execution engine
 - **HTML Reporting** - Automated performance visualization and analytics
 - **Market Analysis** - BTC context and regime detection for timing optimization
+- **UI Data Flow** - Trading service publishes trade-entry events to a `RecentTradesViewModel` (WPF), which binds to the Recent Trades list in `MainWindow`
+- **App Data Store** - Single-file SQLite database `TradingData.db` in the application directory for selections, logs, and reports metadata
+- **Persistent Universe Store** - Named saved lists stored in the app database with UI load/delete and automatic refresh after save

 ## Use Cases